It's official: Sesame Street's Bert and Ernie are not gay ... or straight

-But - according to Sesame Workshop, the organisation behind the popular U.S. television programme - it’s also official that they’re not straight.
+But - according to Sesame Workshop, the organization behind the popular U.S. television program - it’s also official that they’re not straight.

 Bert and Ernie are simply “best friends”.